The Real, Petty Reason This President Ordered a Nationwide Twitter Ban

 “The action taken by Facebook ultimately triggered the ban on Twitter,” another official told The Daily Beast.
 “Even though Facebook wasn't affected, things could change in the near future.”

 The Twitter suspension—which was ordered two days after the company deleted Buhari's tweet and minutes after Facebook took similar action against his post—says a lot about the president's thinking.
-To him, the social media bigwigs had bursted his personal ego, and he was going to teach them a lesson.
+To him, the social media bigwigs had insulted his ego, and he was going to teach them a lesson.

 Despite the damage his words could trigger in a country hugely divided by religion and ethnicity—Buhari, a Muslim from Katsina State in the northwest, posted on social media on Tuesday that “many of those [referring to some people in the predominantly Christian southeast region] misbehaving today are too young to be aware of the destruction and loss of lives that occurred during the Nigerian Civil War.
 Those of us in the fields for 30 months, who went through the war, will treat them in the language they understand.”